Thousands face homelessness in Greek refugee relocation push - France 24

 Greek officials say housing must be secured for other vulnerable asylum seekers on the islands, many of whom "sleep under trees", Manos Logothetis, the migration ministry's asylum secretary, said earlier this week.

+Around a hundred people protested in Athens against the evictions on Monday, chanting: "No to the expulsions".

+Government spokesman Stelios Petsas said the administration was doing everything necessary "to assure a smooth transition for those who leave their lodgings".

-The migration ministry says the ESTIA accommodation system, managed by the UN refugee agency UNHCR, is designed for asylum seekers.
+The migration ministry says the emergency accommodation system, managed by the UN refugee agency UNHCR, is designed for asylum seekers.

 Once they become full-fledged refugees they have the right to apply for Greek tax and social insurance numbers, and should therefore find jobs, the ministry says.

-Refugee support groups note that although this is technically true, in reality applicants face insurmountable difficulties.
+Refugee support groups note that although this is technically true, in reality applicants face insurmountable difficulties, including xenophobia.

 The country was recovering from a decade-long debt crisis and jobs were already scarce before the coronavirus pandemic, which is expected to bring additional layoffs.